amandabhernandez/R-workshops/EH 263/README.md

       Other steps in this stage included plotting all the HOBO measurements from my HOBO and generating density plots for temperature and humidity.

+### Data Dictionary

+      number == a unique ID for each HOBO measurement

+      date_time == a date/time variable for each observation

+      date == the date the measurement was taken

+      month == the number of the month the measurement was taken in

+      day == the number of the day of the month the measurement was taken in

+      hour == the hour that the measurement was taken in

+      minute == the minute that the measurement was taken in

+      metric == either Temperature (F) or Relative Humitidy (%)

+      indoor_value == the measurement provided by the HOBO for that specific metric at that date_time

+      outdoor_value == the measurement retreived from wunderground for outdoor ambient temperature and        RH

+      activity_status == a flag indiciating whether or not a logged activity took place when the HOBO         measurement was recorded

+      event_no == a unique ID for each activity/event

+      cooking == a binary indicator of whether or not a cooking event was taking place

+      kettle == a binary indicator of whether or not the kettle was on

+      shower == a binary indicator of whether or not someone was showering while an event was occurring

+      occupants == the number of occupants during an activity/event

+      other == field notes during activity logging

+      intrvl == a interval variable that is bounded by the start and end time of the event/activity